orientechnologies/orientdb-docs/Java-Web-Apps.md

 ## Automatic control using Servlet Filters

 Servlets are the best way to automatise database control inside WebApps.
-The trick is to create a Filter that get a database from the pool and binds it in current ThreadLocal before to execute the Servlet code.
-Once returned the ThreadLocal is cleared and database released to the pool.
+The trick is to create a Filter that get a reference of the graph and binds it in the current ThreadLocal before to execute the Servlet code.
+Once returned the ThreadLocal is cleared and graph instance released.

 [JaveEE Servlets](http://www.oracle.com/technetwork/java/javaee/servlet/index.html)
 ## Create a Filter class

-### Create a database instance per request
+### Filter with Graph API

-In this example a new database instance is created per request, opened and at the end closed.
+In this example a new graph instance is created per request, opened and at the end closed.
 ```java
 package com.orientechnologies.test;
 import javax.servlet.*;